opentx/lua-reference-guide/lcd/lock.md

 none

 ##### Notice
-This function has no effect in OpenTX 2.1
+This function has no effect in OpenTX 2.1 and will be removed in 2.2